April 09, 2015

 When people are excited about music and ready to start a band, they’re often primarily concerned with finding the right people, finding the right sound, and planning to play shows or gigs.
-One thing that new bands often don’t consider right away, as they’re dreaming of stardom, or the art they want to create, is where their band is going to practice.
+One thing that new bands often don’t consider right away, as they’re dreaming of stardom, or the art they want to create, is where their band is going to practice or how they’re going to create a studio quality recording at home.
 Usually, new bands end up playing in garages.

 Bands practicing in garages is so common that there’s an entire genre based on the sound.
-That there are countless garage bands might lead you to believe that the garage is the ideal space for practicing music.
+That there are countless garage bands might lead you to believe that the garage is the ideal space for practicing music or for creating studio quality recordings at home.
 After all, there’s usually plenty of space, it’s out of the way, and the noise and repetition of a band practicing their music is thought to be least intrusive in a garage.
 In some cases, and with some modifications, garages are a suitable place to practice with your band.
 However, garages are not always the perfect practice space for your band.

 What Makes a Perfect Practice Space for a Band?